Please consider supporting us by adding EDHREC to your adblock's whitelist.

 Pro tip: Don’t include apostrophes in your deck titles.
 It doesn’t work, for some reason.
 “Radha’s Journey” will show up as “Radha’s Journey” and that’s no fun for anyone.

 Use headings for sections in your articles.
+Titles use Heading 1.
 Major sections should use Heading 2.
 Subsections should use Heading 3.
 (To apply headings, click the menu that says “Paragraph” at the top left of the word-processing field and select the appropriate option.)

-Be sure to use headings to break up the sections of your article.
+Be sure to use headings (and card images) to break up the sections of your article.
 A big wall of text does not look inviting to read.
 Again, I reserve the right to break things up and add my own headers with my own section titles if you don’t.

 Please use American English spellings in your articles.
 Most of our readership is American, and while it will be in ignorance, most will see foreign spellings as wrong.
 Furthermore, our editor does not have the training to edit in anything other than American English.